Howard Chandler Christy, The Young Knight, 1911

 Well, OK, I admit it, the picture right above is NOT Edmund.
 It’s just an image of a young knight, which is what Edmund was at the time of his death.
 The trouble is, what did Edmund of Rutland actually look like?
 Another giant like his elder brother Edward IV?
 Or…smaller and more delicate, like his younger brothers, George of Clarence and Richard III?
 Well, certainly as Richard III was, and it is now suggested that George was the same.
 (To read more about this, click here.)

 Back to Edmund.
 First, a little background to his life and premature death.
-Edmund Plantagenet, Earl of Rutland, Lord Chancellor of Ireland, descended paternally from Edward of Langley, youngest son of King Edward II.
+Edmund Plantagenet, Earl of Rutland, Lord Chancellor of Ireland, descended paternally from Edmund of Langley, youngest-but-one son of King Edward III.
 He was born at Rouen on 17th May, 1443 (574 years ago this month), and besides his English title, had an Irish one, Earl of Cork.
 His father was Richard Duke of York, Protector of England and supposed heir to the English throne.
 His mother, Cecily Neville, was a daughter of Ralph Neville, Earl of Westmorland.

 I will not go into the details of York’s claim to the throne, suffice it that the House of Lancaster was seated there but King Henry VI was weak-minded and ineffectual, and York (rightly) disagreed with his right to the crown.
 Henry’s fierce queen, Margaret of Anjou, was certainly not weak-minded, and she had a seven-year-old son to protect, Edward, Prince of Wales.
 She had no intention of endangering his eventual succession, and in 1449 York was appointed Viceroy of Ireland, and thus was (for the time being) safely out of the Lancastrian way.
 York’s second son, Edmund, Earl of Rutland, was appointed Lord Chancellor of Ireland and went with his father.